webplatform/docs/dom/Selection/isCollapsed/index.md

 {{Notes_Section
 |Notes====Remarks===
 A collapsed selection has its start and end points set to the same value, which renders it empty.
+Even a collapsed selection may have a rangeCount greater than 0. selObj.getRangeAt(0) may return a range that is also collapsed.
 |Import_Notes====Syntax===
 ===Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}221374 HTML5 A vocabulary and associated APIs for HTML and XHTML], Section 7.6.1